 Student doctors supervised by licensed faculty dentists are a source of quality and affordable dental care.
 As the students are not fully qualified, they require ‘real world’ experience.
 If you are in need of dental service you can receive it and in most cases pay nothing or a reduced rate for the service.

-For a list of dental schools providing trainee dentists free treatment options, click here.
+For a list of dental schools providing trainee dentists with free treatment options, click here.
 Also, visit:

 Volunteer / Non-profit / Mobile Clinics